-Professor Neiman will be visiting Texas A&M, virtually, during the first week of March 2021 to receive the award and participate in campus and community events in celebration of the prize.
-Details about book prize events will appear on the Glasscock Center’s website: https://liberalarts.tamu.edu/glasscock/
+Professor Neiman will be visiting Texas A&M, virtually, during the first week of March 2021 to receive the prize and discuss this important book with the campus community.

 The Susanne M. Glasscock Humanities Book Prize for Interdisciplinary Scholarship was endowed in December 2000 by Melbern G. Glasscock, Texas A&M University Class of ‘59, in honor of his wife.
 Together, among many other generous gifts to Texas A&M University, they provided a naming endowment for the Glasscock Center in 2002.
 Click here for a history of the Prize.